Taob-arch/Portal-2-External-Modding-Guide/readme.md

 	}
 }

-then make a global uintptr_t called module base, which is assignedthe value of "GetModuleBaseAddress("client.dll")"
+then make a global uintptr_t called module base, which is assigned the value of "GetModuleBaseAddress("client.dll")"

 this allows us to access variables within the client.dll, including all of the console variables.